jhonathan-lkmx/skyou-web/content/inkjet-printing.md

 ## Reactive Inkjet

-**Colors come out bright and bold**.
-The fabric also has **zero hand feel**, and because of the dyed nature, **it never cracks, peels, or fades** with excellent wash fastness.
+**Colors come out bright and bold** with **zero hand feel**.
+The ink is chemically bonded to the cellulose fabric and will **never crack, peel or fade**.
+Excellent wash fastness, far superior to POD pigment based inks.

 ![reactive-inkjet image](./img/inkjet-printing-reactive.jpg)

 Reactive inkjet uses the same dye that makes your black t-shirt black, in a highly refined form.
-This dye solution is printed through an inkjet head directly to the pre-treated surface of the cotton fabric and the cotton fabric is dyed by exposing the printed fabric to steam, and then the excess dye is washed out during the garment washing cycle.
+This dye solution is printed through an inkjet head directly to the pre-treated surface of the cotton fabric.
+The cotton fabric is dyed by exposing the printed fabric to steam, and then the excess dye is washed out during the garment washing cycle.
 Finally the fabric is stentered to avoid any distortion and to heat set the fabric.

 This is the **most premium (and difficult) printing process** for natural fibers like cotton or rayon.